Vi19Z/VI19Z/docs/explanation/task_workflows.md

-# Task Workflows in Julep
+# Task Workflows in VI19Z

-Tasks in Julep are powerful, Github Actions-style workflows that define long-running, multi-step actions.
-They allow for complex operations by defining steps and have access to all Julep integrations.
+Tasks in VI19Z are powerful, Github Actions-style workflows that define long-running, multi-step actions.
+They allow for complex operations by defining steps and have access to all VI19Z integrations.

 ## Task Structure